rodolfovictor/rockverse/docs/source/getting_started/install.rst

     Hello, World!
 I am process 3 of 5 on localhost.
     Hello, World!
 I am process 4 of 5 on localhost.

-3. Install RockVerse
+4. Install RockVerse
 ~~~~~~~~~~~~~~~~~~~~

-Install RockVerse and its dependencies (this might take a while...)
+Install RockVerse and its dependencies

 .. tab-set::